tomwhartung/jmws_accoutrements/books/1-marketing/3-expanded_outline.md

 The result will be only an imitation, not the real thing.

-Also, if I die before you get your spiritual portrait, it will be only an imitation, not the real thing.
+Also: if **I** die before you get your spiritual portrait, it will be only an imitation, not the real thing.

 I have been drawing personalities like this for over forty years.
-When I am gone, someone **might** take an interest and **might** be able to replicate my process, but I am the only person who can create the real thing.
+When I am gone, someone **might** take an interest in this project and they **might** be able to replicate my process, but I am the only person who can create the real thing.

 [Key point: make this stand out so skimmers will be sure to see it.]
 The best way to get the most accurate image of your personality is for me to